stackify/stackify-log-nodejs/README.md

 ## Troubleshooting

-If logging isn't working, enable internal debug logging for Stackify by setting the degub flag in the Stackify options.
+If logging isn't working, enable internal debug logging for Stackify by setting the debug flag in the Stackify options.

 ```js
 stackify.start({apiKey: '***', env: 'dev', debug: true});